zaeem4/zaeem4/README.md

 ---

-**Muhammad Zaeem Khan** (Zaeem Khan · zaeem4 · zaeem1169) · **6+ years** as a senior full-stack and AI developer building production systems in healthcare, finance, blockchain, and e-commerce.
+**6+ years** as a senior full-stack and AI developer building production systems in healthcare, finance, blockchain, and e-commerce.

 **Now:** Team Lead at [**Kindred Practice**](https://www.kindredpractice.com/) (AI practice management for therapists)